 The Cape Royale hotel located right next to Table Mountain in Cape Town is a popular location for holiday makers looking for a bit of luxury and usually as part of a South Africa safari package that includes a stay at the Cape Royale.
 Other local options include Mount Nelson and Beaumont House.

-Generally South Africa is usually a destination for those people looking for a mix of safari and town life, those people looking for nightlife, bars and restaurants in a lively town but to also experience the thrilling safari culture.
+Generally it is usually a destination for those people looking for a mix of wildlife and town experiences, those people looking for nightlife, bars and restaurants in a lively town but to also experience the thrilling culture.
 South Africa safaris are usually accompanied by a luxury location in one of the major towns, Cape Town, Johannesburg or Durban.